 Despite the change of hands and its current “for sale” status, the house is still open to the public, functioning like a museum of sorts, as it has done since its 1990s restoration and remaining very much a “time capsule” of Elvis and Priscilla’s honeymoon period.

 (I’m not entirely surprised this cookbook made it to print.
 Did you ever hear about Elvis’ infamous midnight sandwich run on his private jet?)

 Special events are held each year to celebrate the marriage of Elvis and Priscilla, as well as Elvis’ birthday and passing.
 Daily tours of the property take visitors on the couple’s escape route used to elope without the world’s press crashing their wedding.
 A particularly tenacious gossip columnist and television host lived just around the corner from Elvis’ Palm Springs pad and was eager to break the news to the world…

 The onslaught of press attention made it impossible for Elvis and Priscilla to wed on the Palm Springs estate as planned, so they escaped in the dead of the night out the back of the house, via the pool area, across the fruit orchard, to the getaway limos which drove them to Frank Sinatra’s jet, destination, Las Vegas.
 They returned to the Palm Springs estate the following day to greet a dumbstruck press waiting in front of the house.

-The film and fashion industry often rent out the house for shooting, but anyone can hire Elvis’ former Honeymoon hideaway for parties, seminars, weddings and of course, honeymoons.
+The film and fashion industry have often rented out the house for shooting, and Elvis’ former Honeymoon hideaway has also been up for hire for parties, seminars, weddings and of course, honeymoons.

 The website specifies: